 Do I really need a fireplace in my RV???
 Let’s face it…RV shopping is actually really fun!
 We love stopping by an RV lot from time to time to check out the latest and greatest RVs and the different features they have.
 However, when it comes to buying an RV people need to consider what features they actually need versus those that are just nice to have.
 Why find a balance between need and wants?
 Well, because these features will have a significant impact on the cost of your RV…but also the cost of use and maintenance over time.
-Some RV features can also impact convenience to you, in a good or bad way.
+They could also impact your RV travel and lifestyle – in a good or possibly bad way.

 Features of RV’s to Consider